TActually/AutoSHIfT/README.md

 then you may want to edit the script and manually enter the user that the script should be installed under.
 The variable is specifically noted towards the top of script.

 *** The default settings for the number of backup copies to keep is 10.
-This can be adjusted in the script.
+This can be adjusted in the script.<BR>
 The variable is noted towards the top of script

 Inspiration for this script comes from<BR>